 The project area is located in downtown Trenton along Assunpink Creek approximately 1,400 feet upstream of the Delaware River.
-Overall, Assunpink Creek is 25 miles long and drains approximately 91 square miles in central New Jersey.
+Overall, Assunpink Creek is 25 miles long and drains approximately 91 square miles.

 The upstream limit of the project site at the South Broad Street Bridge has a long and distinguished history.
 The location served as an important fording point within the regional Native American trail network.
 Trenton's origins as a colonial settlement also derived from this crossing point, and Mahlon Stacy's gristmill, the first major industrial structure in the early Quaker settlement that would later become Trenton, was built here in the late 1670s.
-Throughout the colonial period, the gristmill at this location was the primary element in the settlement pattern driving the growth of Trenton as a market town.
 The Assunpink crossing also was at the core of the First and Second Battles of Trenton, fought respectively on December 26, 1776 and January 2, 1777.
 These engagements were integral to restoring the military reputation of George Washington and turning the military tide that ultimately saw the Continental Army triumph over British forces and secure American independence.
 Trenton's first true steps toward embracing industrialization took advantage of the Assunpink's waterpower to support the growth of an early textile industry in the first half of the 19th century.
 Land here has since been developed and redeveloped for industrial purposes, and the immediately surrounding area has experienced an equally complicated sequence of residential, commercial and public recreational usage.

-Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Federal Financial Data (\$000)
+Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Federal Financial Data (\$000) Pata (\$000)

 Feasibility 422 105 527 Allocations thru FY15 5,200

 Design & Implementation 7,800 2,600 10,400 FY 16 Allocation -2,900

-L L FY 17 Allocation 5,500
+FY 17 Allocation 5,500

 FY 18 Allocation 0

 FY 19 Allocation 1,000

+FY 20 Allocation 0

 Balance to Complete 0